TheArchitect123/KmpEssentials/README.md

 This is required for Biometric Services to work.

 <br/>

 ## How to Use
 <br/>
-<strong>A comprehensive documentation site for each API is in development.</strong>
+**A comprehensive documentation site for each API is in development.**
 However for now, below is a small snippet that explains how to use each module. <strong> The concept is the same for all modules. </strong>

 <br/>